mads-swaps/mads-swaps.github.io/index.md

 ## Candlestick Charts

 A candlestick chart is the standard plot used in visualizing trading activity where a candle is represented by a box plot that visualizes 4 prices within a given period: the high, low, open, and close price.
 The box, or body of the candle, is colored based on if the open price is greater than the close and differently if vice versa.
 In the below chart, a white candlestick means the close price is higher than the open price meaning the price is going up.
 The lines coming out of the candlestick body are called "shadows" or "wicks" and represent the price spread for the given period by extending out to the high and low prices.
 An individual candlestick can represent a period as short as a second to days or weeks or more.
-The chart below is a 15-minute candlestick chart so each candlestick represents a 15 minute period.
+The chart below is a 15-minute candlestick chart so each candlestick represents a 15-minute period.

 <p align="center"><img src='images/15min_candle.png' alt='images/15min_candle.png'></p>
 <center><b>Figure X</b> - Here is an example 15-minute candlestick chart for the Ethereum/Bitcoin cryptocurrency exchange rate.<br>This visualization was rendered using the Python library <a href='https://github.com/matplotlib/mplfinance'><code>mplfinance</code></a>.</center>